Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

-Finally, decide what percentage each beneficiary will receive.
+Finally, decide what percentage, dollar amount or specific asset each beneficiary will receive.
 For example, you could leave 25 percent of your estate as an endowment to the local art museum, then split the remaining 75 percent between your two children.
 The percentage you designate is a personal decision.

 How to Disinherit Someone